pdjr-build/swipe-handler/README.md

 Library implementing __SwipeHandler__, a class supporting a simple, configurable, swipe gesture handler.

+__SwipeHandler__ manages an arbitrary collection of document elements called _panels_ waiting for a swipe gesture on one or more associated _zones_ that satisfies some defined _sensitivity_ threshold.

+By default the system assumes that a _panel_ is its own _zone_ and uses a default _sensitivity_ which gives a reasonable response for full screen swipes.

-__SwipeHandler__ monitors an arbitrary collection of document elements for swipe gestures.
-The handler provides built-in support for toggling CSS classes in response to a swipe and implements a callback mechanism which can be used by the host application alongside or instead of this default behaviour.
+The handler provides in-built support for toggling the CSS class of _panels_ in response to swipes, but also implements a callback mechanism which can be used by the host application alongside or instead of this default behaviour.

-The document element collection monitored by __SwipeHandler__ can be built at once or incrementally allowing the handler to be used in both static and dynamic document contexts.
+The _panel_ collection monitored by __SwipeHandler__ can be built at once or incrementally allowing the handler to be used in both static and dynamic document contexts.

 __SwipeHandler__ is instantiated by a call to ```new SwipeHandler([options])```.